|

 Probation & Parole Officer, MO Department of Corrections Division of Probation and Parole

 Stephanie Freeman’s career has spanned higher education, state government and local government.
-As the Senior Director of Workforce Management at the North Carolina Department of Adult Correction, Freeman oversees the Office of Staff Development and Training, S.H.I.E.L.D., Employee Engagement, the Office of Partnerships and Outreach, and Victim Support Services.
+As the Deputy Secretary of Workforce Management at the North Carolina Department of Adult Correction, Freeman oversees the Office of Staff Development and Training, S.H.I.E.L.D., Employee Engagement, the Office of Partnerships and Outreach, and Victim Support Services.
 She most recently served as the Director of the Office of Staff Development and Training since July 2017.
 She has over 27 years of experience as an instructor, including teaching undergraduate courses at NC Wesleyan College and Sandhills Community College.

 Dr. Tonya Van Deinse, PhD